ecssiah/Green-Fractal-Visualization/README.md

 An array of counters is used to track every point that is hit before a sample point escapes.
 The size of this array is chosen so that it will map directly to the pixels in the image that is being produced.
 Every time a point lands within the small area associated with a particular pixel it is incremented by one.

 After a large number of points have been tested, this array of counters is used as a heat map to produce the image.
-Each count is divided by the largest value in the counters array, so that the largest value has a value of 1.
-This will be the brightest pixel in the image.
-All other pixels will have a brightness value somewhere between 0 and 1.
+Each count is divided by the largest value in the counters array, so that the points hit most often are set to 1.
+These will be the brightest pixels in the image.
+All other pixels will have a brightness somewhere between 0 and 1.

 Here is Melinda’s own page describing her process and displaying a number of examples: [Superliminal: Buddhabrot](http://superliminal.com/fractals/bbrot/bbrot.htm)